“No matter what accomplishments you make, somebody helped you.”

 Frequently Asked Questions about Groups

-Interactive Process Groups help people develop the skills which enable them to create and sustain satisfying relationships.
-Members come because they recognize that they have developed long-standing patterns of thinking, feeling and/or behaving that leave them unsatisfied in their relationships; in group they work on changing those patterns.
+Interactive Process Groups help people develop the skills which enable them to create and sustain mutually satisfying relationships.
+Members come because they recognize that they have developed patterns of thinking, feeling and/or behaving that leave them unsatisfied in their relationships; in group they work on changing those patterns.
 Most members stay at least a year, and many find the experience so rewarding that they stay far longer.

 How does the group work?
 What actually happens in a group session?

 To get a sense of how group works, what happens in group sessions, what’s expected of members, and what’s expected of the leader, please have a look at Preparing for a Process Group and Getting the Most out of Interactive Process Groups.
 These brochures give a good sense of what happens in group.